Form: A single to multi-stemmed shrub, or with pruning, a tree.

 pink, clustered on short shoots that grow from the middle of stems.

-Bloom: In spring after leaves have dropped, but blooms less than half of all years in total.
+Bloom: Spring, after its leaves have dropped.
+This plant blooms less than half of all years in total.

-Fruit: Hairy, brown seed pod.
-Seeds are edible only after roasting.
+Fruit: A short seed pod.
+The seeds are edible only after roasting.

 Leaves: Tiny, oval, thick, bluish gray-green, paired leaflets.
-Each compound leaf has pair
+Each compound leaf has a pair

 Stems: Thorny.
 The wood is dense, heavy, sinks in water, and contains chemicals toxic